YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ydb_hugetlb_shm
 ++++++++++++++++

 **ydb_hugetlb_shm (gtm_hugetlb_shm)** specifies the initial value that determines whether a YottaDB process should use hugepages to back shared memory.
-If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES" in a YottaDB process creating shared memory, YottaDB attempts to back all such shared memory segments with hugepages, using the default hugepage size.
+If it is defined, and evaluates to a non-zero integer or any case-insensitive string or leading substring of "TRUE" or "YES" in a YottaDB process creating shared memory, YottaDB attempts to back all such shared memory segments with hugepages, using the default hugepage size.
 If hugepages cannot be used, YottaDB backs the shared memory with base pages instead, and attempts to pin the shared memory if requested with $ydb_pinshm.

 +++++++++++++++
 ydb_hupenable
 +++++++++++++++
 **ydb_hupenable (gtm_hupenable)** specifies the initial value that determines whether a YottaDB process should recognize a disconnect signal from a PRINCIPAL device that is a terminal.
-If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", the process receives a TERMHANGUP error if the OS signals that the terminal assigned to the process as the PRINCIPAL device has disconnected.
+If it is defined and evaluates to a true value, the process receives a TERMHANGUP error if the OS signals that the terminal assigned to the process as the PRINCIPAL device has disconnected.
 Within a running process, `USE $PRINCIPAL:[NO]HUP[ENABLE] <../ProgrammersGuide/ioproc.html#hupenable>`_ controls this behavior.
 By default, YottaDB ignores such a signal, but a process that ignores the signal may subsequently receive an IOEOF or a TERMWRITE error from an attempt to respectively READ from, or WRITE to the missing device.
 YottaDB terminates a process that ignores more than one of these messages and, if the process is not in Direct Mode, sends a NOPRINCIO message to the syslog.

 ydb_hupenable was added to YottaDB effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++++++++
 ydb_icu_version